 Family Connections is a leading New Jersey non-profit that supports children, adults, and families facing many of life's toughest challenges.
 We change lives with a wide range of programs to counter trauma, mental illness, addiction, domestic violence, child abuse, and more.
+Family Connections is proud to be a Certified Community Behavioral Health Clinic (CCBHC) and to offer CCBHC services to clients in all our service programs.
 As you begin your journey with Family Connections, please review the information for the program or programs you are receiving services.
 For your convenience, each program has links that will direct you to additional policies, procedures, and information that are relevant to these programs.